 The other key source of funding for the District's CIP is paygo funding, which is a transfer of cash from the operating to the capital budget.
 Given the statutory limits on the amount of debt that can be issued, these transfers from the General Fund to the CIP program are the most flexible source of funding for addressing the identified, unfunded capital needs.
-The amount of operating budget used for paygo funding in the current CIP, excluding the impact of the new legislation, is relatively small.
-The average amount of paygo strictly from the local operating budget over the six-year period is approximately \$66.3 million per year.
-The General Fund paygo funding levels, over the same time period, average approximately \$120 million, which includes dedicated taxes and/or special purpose revenues that are directed to specific capital needs, such as rights-of-way fees for DDOT.

 The Budget Support Act of FY 2018 included an amended provision for the use of paygo as part of the Capital Infrastructure Preservation and Improvement Fund.
 The new provision specifies that for FY 2020 the financial plan shall include a minimum local funds total transfer of paygo to the CIP of \$58,950,000.
 Then, beginning in FY 2021, and for each subsequent fiscal year thereafter, the financial plan shall include a minimum local fund transfer for paygo of the \$58,950,000 plus twenty five percent (25%) of the increase in local fund revenues over the FY 2020 base year.
 The amount of local fund revenues transferred to the CIP is capped, so as to not exceed annual depreciation as reported in the District's most recent Comprehensive Annual Financial Report (CAFR).
-The following table reflects the projected amount of local funds revenue transfers to the CIP based on the new legislation, as of the September 2017 quarterly revenue estimates.